 3. Driving racial justice and social equity

+Racial justice and social equity are more than just ideals.
+No society can claim to be healthy while it marginalizes any of its own members.
 Racial justice and social equity are critical to the health and sustainability of thriving communities, because they allow space for all members in a community to participate fully.
-In all the work we do, we strive to disrupt oppression, redress inequality, establish respectful relationships of mutual benefit, promote fairness, practice equality, and work toward new rules of the game.
+We work dismantle systems of oppression, redress inequality, establish respectful relationships of mutual benefit, promote fairness, practice equality, and work toward new rules of the game, while fostering community resilience in its wake.

 4. Relocalizing most production and consumption